MSamhitha/Netflix-Movies-and-TV-Shows-Clusturing/README.md

 ## Clustering Techniques

 Two different clustering techniques are applied to the dataset.
-You can explore and compare the results of each method.

 ## Recommendation System

 A recommendation system is implemented to provide personalized content recommendations based on user preferences.

+This project serves as a valuable step toward understanding user behavior, content management, and release strategies on the platform, ultimately benefiting both users and Netflix content providers.